danielctull-forks/TestFlight-SDK/README.txt

 To create questions, visit your builds Questions page and click on 'Add Question'.
 If you choose Multiple Choice, you'll need to enter a list of possible answers for your testers to choose from &mdash; otherwise, you'll only need to enter your question's, well, question.
 If your build has no questions, you can also choose to migrate questions from another build (because seriously &mdash; who wants to do all that typing again)?

-After restarting your application on an approved device, when you pass the checkpoint associated with your questions a Test Flight modal question form will appear on the screen asking the beta tester to answer your question.
+After restarting your application on an approved device, when you pass the checkpoint associated with your questions a TestFlight modal question form will appear on the screen asking the beta tester to answer your question.

 After you upload a new build to TestFlight you will need to associate questions once again.
 However if your checkpoints and questions have remained the same you can choose "copy questions from an older build" and choose which build to copy the questions from.